kaicrabb/GetStartedWithGitHub/README.md

 ---

 ### 6. Pull Changes I Made
-  -I'm going to make a change to the files in this repo and I want you to pull the changes
+  -I'm going to make a change to the files in this repo, and I want you to pull the changes

 ---